arrlancore/claude-react-template/docs/chat-ui.md

 *   **Accessibility (a11y):** Ensure all interactive elements are accessible and the UI is usable for people with disabilities.
 *   **Styling and Theming:** Maintain a consistent and engaging visual style.

-## 5. Open Questions/Future Enhancements
+## 6. Open Questions/Future Enhancements

 *   More sophisticated embedded visualization tools.
 *   Voice input/output capabilities.
 *   Integration with external coding platforms or version control.
 *   Detailed analytics and reporting on user learning patterns.
+*   Additional interactive element types (strategy quizzes, reasoning prompts, code insight buttons).